PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Check if the two slots are correctly isolated from one another with a multimeter in conductivity mode.

-!!! warning
+>[!WARNING]

-	This step might not follow traditional methods, but be careful to cut this bridge only to keep the PCB integrity.
+> This step might not follow traditional methods, but be careful to cut this bridge only to keep the PCB integrity.

 3. Set in position the Connector Header strips